Skip to Content

 Our dispute resolution services include:

-Coronavirus and Video Mediation with Zoom
+Coronavirus & Video Mediation with Zoom

 With five mediators and a full support staff, we have the resources to schedule you for a mediation session as quickly as the same day that you contact us by phone or email.
 Our mediators use the Zoom platform to conduct video mediation.
 Zoom smartphone apps are available for free download at the App Store (iPhone) and Google Play Store (Android).
 Our video mediation sessions are secure and confidential.
 For individuals without internet access, we also conduct mediation by telephone conference.

 Divorce doesn’t need to be war.
 Take a different approach by speaking with a Massachusetts divorce mediator today.
-Contact Lynch & Owens, the home of South Shore Divorce Mediation, today at (781) 253-2049.
+Contact Lynch & Owens, P.C., the home of South Shore Divorce Mediation, today at (781) 253-2049.

 What Are the Benefits of Mediation?